Irrespective the type of product you have with us, Gatehouse Bank plc is the data controller of your personal information.

 From time to time we may need to make changes to this notice, for example, as the result of changes to law, technologies, or other developments.
 We will provide you with the most up-to-date notice and you can check our website [Privacy Notice] periodically to view it.

-This notice was last updated on 25th October 2018.
+This notice was last updated September 2019.